ironman9967/promise-all-series/README.md

 const myPromiseSeries = PromiseAllSeries([

     // note the delay of 1000ms
-    x => new Promise(resolve => setTimeout(() => resolve(x), 1000)),
+    x => new Promise(resolve =>
+        setTimeout(() => resolve(x), 1000)),

-    // the delay here is only 500ms, but this Promise will still resolve
+    // the delay here is only 500ms, but this Promise will still
-    //  after the first because they are run in series (a, b) => new Promise(resolve => setTimeout(() => resolve(a + b), 500)),
+    //  resolve after the first because they are run in series (a, b) => new Promise(resolve =>
+        setTimeout(() => resolve(a + b), 500)),

     // no delay here, but this Promise will resolve last () => Promise.resolve(2)

 ])

-// PromiseAllSeries returns a function that accepts an optional array of
+// PromiseAllSeries returns a function that accepts an optional
-//  parameter arrays to pass in to each Promise function, if omitted, the
+//  array of parameter arrays to pass in to each Promise function,
-//  Promise functions will be called with no parameters.
-Whether you are
+//  if omitted, the Promise functions will be called with no
-//  supplying parameters or not, this function MUST be called myPromiseSeries([
+//  parameters.
+Whether you are supplying parameters or not, this
+//  function MUST be called
+myPromiseSeries([
-    [ 0 ],      // sent to the first Promise function: x == 0
+    [ 0 ],      // sent to the first Promise: x == 0
-    [ 2, -1 ],  // sent to the second Promise function: a == 2, b == -1
+    [ 2, -1 ],  // sent to the second Promise: a == 2, b == -1
-    []          // no parameters will be sent to the third Promise function ])
+    []          // no parameters will be sent to the third Promise ])

-// this function returns a Promise that resolves an array of results arrays from
+// this function returns a Promise that resolves an array of
-//  each Promise function
+//  results arrays from each Promise function
 .then(([
     [ x ],
     [ aPlusB ],